Spuds/openimporter/README.md

 The code in the development branch relies on a number of external dependencies, that must be installed before using OpenImporter.
 External dependencies are handled by [Composer](https://getcomposer.org/), follow this procedure to have OpenImporter up and running:
 - Install Composer ([instructions](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx))
-- download OpenImporter package (either downloading the HEAD from github, or cloning the repository)
+- Download OpenImporter package (either downloading the HEAD from github, or cloning the repository)
-- from the command line go to the OpenImporter directory
+- From the command line go to the OpenImporter directory
-- run the command ```composer install```
+- Run the command ```composer install```
 - OpenImporter is ready to be used

 ## Notes